 One of the challenges eCommerce owners face when choosing among all the available fulfillment centers is the services offered and all the associated costs.
 Language differences, fulfillment provider specialization, and the general business culture can all be the reasons why the end of the month invoice for fulfillment services is higher than the originally budgeted amount.
 That is why it is important to ask the 3PL service providers about every cost associated with the operations ahead of time and before signing a binding service agreement.
 We at HappyParcel place importance on our clients making informed decision.
 Therefore we don’t leave out any information when sending commercial proposals.

 Below we present some of the most occurring costs associated with order fulfillment.
-It should help you select 3PL services based on your budget.
+It should help you select 3PL provider based on your budget.
 If you don’t see these costs in the original proposal, it doesn’t mean they won’t appear later on in the services contract or on your monthly invoice, so make sure to enquire the fulfillment service provider contact person beforehand.

 If you don’t see these costs in the original proposal, it doesn’t mean they won’t appear later on.

 There are two administrative costs, namely, the set-up fees and account management fees.

 Set-up fees is most often a one-time fee, which covers the initial setup cost of the new account.
 The fee is to cover the cost incurred for preparing the fulfillment center infrastructure (both physical and digital), webstore integrations and software subscriptions, and other business-related costs.
 This cost is usually shifted to the client and it starts from $100 minimum.

 Account management fees are a hidden and unpredictable cost, which varies from $50 to $1000 per month depending on the services offered by the logistics service providers.
 It might appear to be expensive at first, but eventually it may turn out to be a cheaper alternative to commercially available inventory management, reporting, and shipment tracking solutions.